Grulla-Software/avatar-reactjs/README.md

 Additional information about using the component pros.

 - **src**: Use this prop to indicate the URL of the image that the avatar component will display.
-This must be indicated as a string.
+This must be indicated as a `string`.
 - **name**: Use this property to indicate the name that the avatar component will display.
-This must be indicated as a string.
+This must be indicated as a `string`.

 ## Authors ✒️